Connectors Overview

 Streaming connectors send data to Edge Delta pipelines, not directly to AI teammates.
 AI teammates access this data through the Edge Delta MCP connector, which queries the Edge Delta backend.
 As long as your streaming data reaches Edge Delta, teammates can analyze it—no direct AI connection is needed.

-No. When you configure a streaming connector, you’re adding a source to a pipeline.
-The connector provides a simplified interface for configuring common sources (like Kubernetes logs), while the pipeline processes and routes the data.
-They work together.
+No. When you configure a streaming connector, you select a target environment (pipeline) — either an existing one or a new one.
+The connector adds a source to that pipeline.
+The connector provides a simplified interface for configuring the source, while the pipeline processes and routes the data.
+Multiple connectors can target the same pipeline, and they work together.

 Event Connectors